Thinking about getting back into crystal radio

 At my stage of reintroduction into electronics, I need adult supervision.
 LOTS of adult supervision.
 I'd be less of a idea guy and more of a crash test dummy.

-It's been 30+ years since I've done component level troubleshooting.
+It's been 30+ years since I've done component level troubleshooting. :Rolling:

 Success is not final, failure is not fatal: it is the courage to continue that counts. --Winston Churchill